ridoo/js-scw-custom/README.md

 ```
 From here you do

-1. make changes to the `pom.xml` so that the path relevant properties reference the file under `js-sensorweb-client`
+1. make changes to the `pom.xml` so that the path relevant properties reference the file under `js-sensorweb-client`.
+The sample `pom.xml` makes use of a [`${_basedir}` property](https://github.com/ridoo/js-scw-custom/blob/master/pom.xml#L19) which is not present in the current version of the [JS SensorWeb Client](https://github.com/52North/js-sensorweb-client).
+However, this may change as we will see, if this approach makes sense.
 1. test if everything builds as normal by doing `mvn clean install -P minify`
 1. to make changes, copy those files to some place under `custom-project`, for example